-The preferred orientation of bend lines is perpendicular to the direction of final rolling of the plate.
-If the bend line is parallel to the direction of final rolling, multiply the suggested minimum radii in Table 460-1 by 1.5.
+Wherever possible, bend lines shall be oriented perpendicular to the direction of final rolling of the plate.
+If the bend lines are parallel to the direction of final rolling, the minimum bend radii shall be increased to 7.5(t).